-Scammers place all their bets on the social network.
-It’s where they carry out their daily activities (scamming is just like a full-time job).
+Scammers place all their bets on social media networks.
+It’s where they carry out their daily activities (it is a full-time job).
 But the idea is simple, you’ll learn the concept of these scams and know how to protect yourself from these social scams.

 If you come across this type, they probably want to earn your trust, and then, ask you for money.
-Report this account and if probably blocked the person.
+Report this account and blocked the person.

 For people who want a higher return on investment when you see one please avoid it.
-Nobody will give you a 50% interest with your investment in 10 days.
+Nobody will give you a 100% of your investment in 10 days.
 It’s a big lie.
 Even at that, they like to make it so cool that you’ll get a certain percentage every day.

 For this type of scam, they would probably have a social network account.
 And probably someone will direct you to a manager who is the same person and will take your money.